pilotgeraldb/enumerablejs/docs/index.md

 ## Getting Started

 ### yarn

 ```bash
 ## install with yarn
 $ yarn add asenumerable
 ```

 ### bower

 ```bash
 ## install with bower
 $ bower install enumerablejs
 ```

 ### npm

 ```bash
 ## install with npm
 $ npm install asenumerable
 ```

 ## How to use

 On any native javascript array, simply call asEnumerable() followed by subsequent calls to any of the methods outlined in this documentation.

-## Enumerable
-The main type for enumerablejs.
-Exposes linq style methods for use on javascript arrays.
+The main type for enumerablejs is `Enumerable`.
+It exposes linq style methods for use on javascript arrays.

 ```javascript
 var arr = [{ name:"def", value: 1, description: "test object 2" }];